Is the sun harmful to children?

 How can I protect my child from sun exposure?

 Try to keep toddlers and children out of the sun during the peak hours of 10 a.m. to 4 p.m.
 This is when the sun is the strongest.
 When you are outside, look for trees and other naturally shady areas for children to play.
+If possible, use a sun umbrella if you can’t find a shady spot.
 If you cannot keep your child out of the sun, make sure to protect their skin with “sun smart” clothing and sunscreen.

 Sun smart clothing